glondu/belenios/doc/instructions-en.md

 Instructions for the voter
 --------------------------

+Before the election starts, the voter receives an email that contains his private `credential` and the `url` of the election.
+The election page displays the opening time when it is not yet open.

+During the election, a voter can visit the election page and vote as
+follows:

+- he enters his private `credential`
+- he can then see the questions and select his candidates
-When a voter wants to vote online, his computer encrypts his choices (with a Javascript program) and prints a `smart ballot tracker` which is a fingerprint of the ballot.
+- his computer encrypts his choices
+(with a Javascript program) and prints a `smart ballot tracker` which is a fingerprint of the ballot.
 This `smart ballot tracker` is also sent by email to the voter when he has completed the voting procedure.
+- once the voter has reviewed his choices, he has to authenticate himself by first entering his email address.
+He then receives a one-time password by email, that should be entered into the voting interface.
+Other authentication means may be used (for example, a password may be sent before the start of the election).
+- note: a voter may vote again.
+Only the *last* vote will count.

+The Belenios system is *verifiable*.

-In order to check that his ballot is indeed taken into account, the voter must check that his `smart ballot tracker` is present in the ballot box by visiting the link `See accepted ballots` on the main page of the election.
+- a voter may check that his ballot is indeed taken into account, by looking for his `smart ballot tracker` on the ballot box, visiting the link `See accepted ballots` on the main page of the election.
+He must complain if this is not the case.
 For even more security, the voter can perform this check with another device, possibly from a different location.
+If a voter votes several times, only the last smart ballot tracker appears on the ballot box.

-The voter must also vehemently protest if he receives a confirmation email that contains a `smart ballot tracker` that is different from the one that was printed on the screen during the voting phase.
+- The voter must also vehemently protest if he receives a confirmation email that contains a `smart ballot tracker` that is different from the one that was printed on the screen during the voting phase.
 Somebody probably managed to add a ballot in his name.
 This can